MalaNoah/Nakano-Bot/README.md

 ## 5. How can you contact us?
 If you have any concerns about vivre.
-You can simply join our [support server](https://discord.gg/c2KKcfj4Dy) or [our Email](renonbotdisccord@gmail.com).
+You can simply join our [support server](https://discord.gg/fwxsfES4sH) or [our Email](solarionfx@gmail.com).

 ## 6. How can you delete your Data?
 You can simply remove warns by command.
-And for the giveaway system it will be automatically deleted when you a message.
+And for the economy system it will be automatically deleted when you a message.
 And for the temp mute when time ends it will be automatically deleted.